-If you’ve walked along King West in the last several weeks, you may have noticed a peculiar structure taking shape.
-Tucked away in a parking lot off King and Morrison Street is an architectural exhibit by renowned Danish architect, Bjarke Ingels.
-But this isn’t the only plan Bjarke Ingels has for this site.
+If you walked along King West in the summer of 2018, you may have spotted a peculiar structure.
+Tucked away in a parking lot off King and Morrison Street was an architectural exhibit by renowned Danish architect, Bjarke Ingels.
+But this exhibit wasn’t the only plan Bjarke Ingels had for this site.
 Bjarke Ingels Group (BIG) is working on a mixed-use development with an undulating topography that would be a first for Toronto’s architecture scene.

 TORONTO FINALLY BRAVE ENOUGH TO TOSS ARCHITECTURAL CONVENTION